porismltd/open-standards/docs/techniques.md

     </table>

-(f), used to represent ‘foreign key’ in a relational database, here indicates that a property of the class relates to an externally maintained class for which a URI set or register might be maintained.<br /><br />
+(f), used to represent 'foreign key' in a relational database, here indicates that a property of the class relates to an externally maintained class for which a URI set or register might be maintained.<br /><br />

 <ul>
     <li>Organisation is a local, national or transnational organisation that governs an area, e.g. London Borough of Lambeth.</li>